 You may CHOOSE an inappropriate response to the changing environment if your judgment is impaired.

 You may not be able to EXECUTE a change in behavior effectively if your motor skills are impaired.

 Even if your intoxicated mind and body manage to work through each of these stages without making a mistake, it will do so far slower than usual.
-By the time you attempt to stop, slow down, speed up, merge or turn, you could have run a red light, collided with another car, hit a pedestrian or ploughed off the side of the road.
+By the time you attempt to stop, slow down, speed up, merge or turn, you could have run a red light, collided with another car, hit a pedestrian or plowed off the side of the road.

 No safe level of intoxication

 What is a safe amount of alcohol to drink before driving?
 This is a very important question, with a very clear answer.

 The answer is: there is NO safe amount.

 People assume that any amount of alcohol that leaves them under the legal BAC limit of 0.08% must be safe, because it is legal.
 This could not be further from the truth.
 We know that two people with the same blood alcohol concentration can experience totally different levels of intoxication.
 Plus, impairment from alcohol intoxication starts just minutes after the first sip of your first drink.
 There is research to suggest that alcohol affects a person’s behavior even before it reaches their brain!